-The expansion device lowers the pressure created by the compressor.
-This causes the temperature to drop, and the refrigerant becomes a low-temperature vapour/liquid mixture.
+The expansion device releases the pressure created by the compressor.
+This causes the temperature to drop, and the refrigerant becomes a low temperature vapour/liquid mixture.

-The plenum is an air compartment that forms part of the system for distributing heated or cooled air through the house.
-It is generally a large compartment immediately above or around the heat exchanger.
+The plenum is an air compartment which forms part of the system for distributing heated or cooled air through the house.
+It is generally a large compartment immediately above the heat exchanger.